ensdomains/docs/ens-improvement-proposals/ensip-17-evmchain-reverse-resolution.md

 10) Call name on the resolver `name = resolver.name(node)`
 11) If a string is found, skip to step 13
 12) If `name` is an empty string, the dapp assumes that a primary name does not exist and instead show the address instead.
 The name resolution process ends here.
 13) If the dapp finds an ENS name, it first checks the forward resolution.
-This can be done by constructing the ENS node for the primary name found: `primaryName = namehash(name)`
+This can be done by using the resolution processs in [ENSIP-10](https://docs.ens.domains/ensip/10)
-14) It calls the registry to retrieve the resolver `registry.resolver(primaryName)`
-15) Once it has the resolver it then calls the addr function with the appropriate coinType.
+14) In constructing the ENSIP-10 `resolve` calldata it will construct the addr function with the appropriate coinType.
 If the chainId was 1, it uses chainId 60 (mainnet) without converting.
 If a name was found on step 7, it must use the `coinType` from the chainId of the user.
 If a name was found at step 10, which is the default Primary name for EoAs, it must check the coinType of chainId 0, which represents [an EoA across all EVM chains](https://namespaces.chainagnostic.org/eip155/caip10). `resolvedAddress = resolver.addr(coinType)`
-16) If `resolvedAddress == address`, the dapp considers the Primary Name verified, and can now show this instead of the address within the application.
+15) If `resolvedAddress == address`, the dapp considers the Primary Name verified, and can now show this instead of the address within the application.
-17) If `resolvedAddress != address` the dapp considers the Primary Name unverified and shows the address instead.
+16) If `resolvedAddress != address` the dapp considers the Primary Name unverified and shows the address instead.

 Note: The dapp MUST NOT use the reverse record set for Ethereum mainnet ([address].addr.reverse) even if the Primary ENS name has not been set on the target chain, and must treat this identically to an address with no primary name set.